VICK-sys/FlxGifDemo/README.md

 add(gif);
 ```

-That's it — the GIF appears and animates.
+The GIF appears and animates.
 If a GIF is broken and can't be read, you get a small magenta square and a log message instead of a crash, so you can spot the problem and keep working.

-If the same GIF is used in several places, the heavy work of unpacking it happens only once and is shared — extra copies are basically free.
+If the same GIF is used in several places, the heavy work of unpacking it happens only once and is shared.
+Extra copies are basically free.

 ### Playback options